ArticleUpdated March 2026

 • For quick discovery tasks

 But for scalable SEO, semantic clustering is now the standard.
+For a detailed comparison of tools that offer both approaches, see Best Keyword Clustering Tools 2026.

 Quick Comparison: Traditional vs Semantic Clustering